Filing for Disability in New York: Social Security and SSI

 Appeal Hearing

-The average wait time for a disability hearing in New York is 9 months, down from 19 months in 2020.
+The average wait time for a disability hearing in New York is 10 months, the same as the national average.

 How Much Is the New York State Supplement to SSI?

-The state of New York pays a supplemental payment to those receiving SSI from the federal government.
-For example, for a single person living alone, the federal government typically pays $841 per month and New York pays an additional $87.
+Fortunately, the state of New York pays a supplemental payment to people receiving SSI from the federal government.
+For example, for a single person living alone, New York pays an additional $87, and for a couple living on their own, New York pays an additional $104.

-The supplemental amount varies depending on how much income you have, whether you live with others, whether you're married, whether your spouse receives SSI benefits as well, and whether you live in a nursing home, group home, or assisted living situation.
+The supplemental amount varies depending on whether you live with others, whether you're married, whether your spouse receives SSI benefits as well, and whether you live in a nursing home, group home, or assisted living situation.
 The county or borough where you reside may also affect the amount you receive from the state of New York.

-Here's a chart of the combined federal and state payment for a single person without any countable income.
+Here's a chart of the combined federal and state payments in 2024 for a single person or a couple without any countable income.

 Your Living Situation